 If You Miss Your Medicare Initial Enrollment

-You can enroll during the General Enrollment Period (January 1 - March 31 each year), but coverage won't start until July 1, and you may incur a late enrollment penalty that permanently increases your Part B and Part D premiums.
-There are also specific SEPs for Medicare, similar to other plans.
+You can still sign up during the General Enrollment Period (January 1–March 31), but coverage won't start until July, and you'll face a permanent late penalty on Part B and Part D premiums.
+Medicare also has its own SEPs, so check if you qualify.

 Strategic Actions and Modern Solutions